29 Sep Accused of Domestic Violence? What A Lawyer Can Do For You

 In some cases, the abuse did occur, but at the hands of a different person who was not identified as the abuser.
 In these cases, without sufficient physical evidence, a defense attorney can likely overturn the case in your favor.
 It’s important that you go over these parameters with your lawyer before any case goes to trial, as they differ from state to state.

 Should you be wrongly accused of domestic violence, this can have significant adverse effects on your life for years to come.
 Not including the time incarcerated, the social and economic impact of a domestic violence charge can still haunt you for life.
 For this reason, particularly if the case was dropped or “nolle prosse“, it is important that a domestic violence lawyer petition to seal (or expunge) the charges.
 This will help ensure that any negative connotations of being convicted of charges will be reduced, or possibly eliminated.
 When it comes to finding employment or seeking out a significant other, sealing your charges can help you move forward successfully.

-No matter the circumstances, should you be involved in a domestic violence case, it’s imperative that all parties seek legal council.
+No matter the circumstances, should you be involved in a domestic violence case, it’s imperative that all parties seek legal counsel.